KEYS TO THE LICHENS OF ITALY - 60) ALLOARTHOPYRENIA, ARTHOPYRENIA, JULELLA, and NAETROCYMBE

 Apparatus of images: Andrea Moro - Software and databases: Stefano Martellos

-The present key, prepared for an online workshop organized by the Italian Lichen Society in April 2021, includes species of Arthopyrenia and Naetrocymbe known to occur in Italy and surrounding areas (see Nimis 2016, Nimis & al. 2018), plus Mycoporum antecellens, which was previously included into Arthopyrenia, for a total of 21 species (see Nimis 2016, Nimis & al. 2018).
-The two main genera are very poorly known in Italy: in spite of the recent description of 3 species from the country (Ravera 2006, Puntillo & Ravera 2013), several species described by Italian authors of the XIX Century, such as A. cembricola (Anzi) Lettau, A. cinerescens A. Massal., A. molinii Beltr., A. parolinii Beltr., etc.) still await a critical study, and are not included in the key.
+The present key, originally prepared for an online workshop organized by the Italian Lichen Society in April 2021, includes species of Alloarthopyrenia, Arthopyrenia, Julella and Naetrocymbe known to occur in Italy and surrounding areas (see Nimis 2016, Nimis & al. 2018), plus Mycoporum antecellens, which was previously often included into Arthopyrenia, for a total of 27 species.
+These genera are very poorly known in Italy: in spite of the recent description of 3 species of Arthopyrenia from the country (Ravera 2006, Puntillo & Ravera 2013), several species described by Italian authors of the XIX Century, such as A. cembricola (Anzi) Lettau, A. cinerescens A. Massal., A. molinii Beltr., A. parolinii Beltr., etc.) still await a critical study, and are not included in the key.

-Naetrocymbe Körb., with c.
-12 species, includes species which are usually non-lichenised, characterised by short-celled paraphyses with refractive bodies near the septa, obpyriform asci with a distinctive apical region lacking a nasse and short, rod-shaped microconidia; the genus has a mainly temperate/boreal distribution.
+Naetrocymbe Körb.
+A genus of c.
+12 species, including species which are usually non-lichenised, characterised by short-celled paraphyses with refractive bodies near the septa, obpyriform asci with a distinctive apical region lacking a nasse and short, rod-shaped microconidia; the genus has a mainly temperate/boreal distribution.
 Harris (1975) established Naetrocymbaceae to accommodate the single genus Naetrocymbe, transferring a few non-lichenized species to that genus and retaining Arthopyrenia, Julella and Mycomicrothelia within Arthopyreniaceae.

 Clauzade G., Roux C. 1985.
 Likenoj de Okcidenta Europo.
 Ilustrita determinlibro.
 Bull.
 Soc.
 Bot.
 Centre-Ouest, N. Ser., N. Spec.
 7. Royan, 893 pp.